 We understand that non-emergency issues with your RV are still frustrating.
 However, they should be resolved utilizing the normal service process.
 Special service priority is given to RVs that require the types of emergency repairs listed above.
 Should you encounter the need for emergency warranty assistance while in transit, please follow the below process.

-1. Locate the nearest Authorized Brinkley RV Servicing Dealer or contact Brinkley RV Customer Care Monday-Friday 7am-5pm EST at (574) 501-4280 or toll free at (888) 502-3460 or via email at
+Locate the nearest Authorized Brinkley RV Servicing Dealer A Dealer Locator Map can be found at https://BrinkleyRV.com/pfi8. or contact Brinkley RV Customer Care Monday-Friday 7am-5pm EST at (574) 501-4280 or toll free at